 The Government’s keen interest in providing ‘housing for all’ has to lead to various measures towards affordable housing for lower income groups.
 Various policies in the development of houses, government incentive schemes and interest subsidy scheme under Pradhan Mantri Awas Yojna (PMAY) is a step towards this goal.
 From the consumers’ outlook, the low-cost funding available from banks for affordable housing is driving the demand and policies like Real Estate Regulatory Authority (RERA) Act is attracting fresh buyers to invest in the real estate sector.
 The combined efforts of the Government and the RBI to enhance affordable housing have to lead to a positive outcome towards this goal of achieving affordable housing.

 Several factors are affecting affordable housing development in India.
-To address a few, the major challenges in this regard are lack of appropriate low cost land within the city confines, inadequate development norms, lengthy statutory clearance and approval process.
-Other factors are proper planning and designing of affordable housing project design, lack of participation due to low profit margins by key market players, lack of maintenance mechanism, high funding costs for construction, lack of suitable mechanism for maintenance, issues in beneficiary selection and inadequate resources and team selection process.
+To address a few, the major challenges in this regard are lack of appropriate low-cost land within the city confines, inadequate development norms, lengthy statutory clearance and approval process.
+Other factors are proper planning and designing of affordable housing project design, lack of participation due to low-profit margins by key market players, lack of maintenance mechanism, high funding costs for construction, lack of a suitable mechanism for maintenance, issues in beneficiary selection and inadequate resources and team selection process.
 Until and unless the above challenges are resolved, creating two crore homes is quite challenging.

 There are several other issues in the development of affordable housing in India as well.
 The major challenges are due to various economic, regulatory, migratory and urban issues.
 The lack of availability of land in city confines, increasing construction cost due to rise in prices of raw materials, lack of supply, unavailability of home finance are some of the constraints that are impacting the ability to purchase houses by low income groups(LIGs) and Economically Weaker Sections(EWSs) of the society.